rerun/rerun/modules/stubbs/README.md

 ### add-command

-Create a command in the specified module and generate a default implementation.
+Create a command in the specified module and generate a default command script implementation.

 *Usage*